eqNj/eqN-PD2-Filter/README.md

 Overhauled filter in-line formatting on non-magic items for consistency in editing.

 Made is so equipped items no longer show recipes on the ShowRecipes filter level, as always intended, now that it has been fixed to not include the shared stash tabs.
+Non-equipped items still show recipes as intended.

 Added LLD tags for good crafted/rare LLD rings and rare quivers.